Why does Cedarwood Waldorf School have multiple fundraising campaigns throughout the year?

 How do I set up a planned gift?

-When you are ready, please contact Jean McGowan, Cedarwood Waldorf School’s Development Director at (503) -245-1477 ext 14.
+When you are ready, please contact Jean McGowan, Cedarwood Waldorf School’s Development Director & Communications Coordinator, at (503) 245-1477, ext.
+14 or firstname.lastname@example.org.
 We would be happy to meet with you.